acdlee/acdlee.github.io-YourMorning/index.md

 ```markdown
 emacs -nw mymorning.py
 ```
-Notes:<br />'emacs' is a command to open the command line text editor, Emacs; <br />
+Notes:<br />'emacs' is a command to open the command line text editor, Emacs <br />
        '-nw' is a command line argument selecting the "no window" option for the emacs text editor
 <br /><br />
 Add the following code to this file: